What’s important about your website content

 These are the elements that your customers will see when they visit a web page.
 The exact elements you need will depend on what kind of business you have and the page type.
 If you have a variety of page types, you might want to have a content template for each one.

 The main content section of the template includes the page title, headings, sections, and body copy.
 This usually accounts for most of the content on a web page.

 Calls to Action

 What is the customer supposed to do?
-A call to action is usually a button that tell the customer what is supposed to be done.
+A call to action is usually a button that tells the customer what you want them to do.
 Literally, it calls them to act.
-The button could link to a contact page, a download, or anything that you want the customer to do.
+The button could sign up for an email list, buy something, link to a contact page, a download, or anything that you want the customer to do.

 There are a lot of other content elements that you might want to place on a page but not all pages require them.
 In general, it’s best to stay focused and not include any more than is necessary to achieve the page goal.
 Putting everything you can think of onto a page will dilute your message.

 Here are some common additional elements: